Ants collected at Fall Line Sandhills Natural Area, Taylor County, Georgia

 We arrived at the sandhills at approximately 3:00 P.M. with the sky cloudy and the temperature in the mid 80's F. Due to time constraints and because we had collected there twice already, we only collected minimally.
 Instead, we primarily observed the ants, again noting the dominant presence of D. smithi throughout the area.
 The harvester ants were still quite active, and we again noted the presence of several colonies.
 Similarly, we observed many colonies of T. septentrionalis, although workers were not seen.
 Fire ants appeared to be more widespread in the area than on the two previous trips.
 In general, the same group of species was found at the site, with the exception of Aphaenogaster floridana Smith, which we had not previously found.
 This species is distinctive compared to other southeastern species in the genus in that it lacks propodeal spines.
 It was a species we were hoping to pick up at the site, as it is typically a relatively common species in sandhill habitats.
 After collecting for about an hour at our first stop (site 1), we headed to site 4, where we briefly collected.
 Along the way, we met a gopher tortoise, who was walking down the middle of the sand road.
 Similar to site1, D. smithi and P. badius were the dominant ants at site 4, although there was also a multitude of T. septentrionalis colonies present.
 We did not conduct extensive searches for ants on this particular trip, but rather, concentrated on collecting grasshoppers and other insects.

-The collection of 33 species from the Fall Line Sandhills N. A. was comparable to the 25 species we collected at Big Hammock N. A. in Tattnall Co., but fell far short of the 76 species collected at Ohoopee Dunes in Emanuel County.
+The collection of 34 species from the Fall Line Sandhills N. A. was comparable to the 25 species we collected at Big Hammock N. A. in Tattnall Co., but fell far short of the 76 species collected at Ohoopee Dunes in Emanuel County.
 This was not surprising, as the Ohoopee Dunes area is much more extensive, has been much less disturbed by heavy equipment, and we made more collections there.
 However, no rare, undescribed, or endemic species were found at the Fall Line Sandhills, and overall the array of species found there was indicative of many sandy habitats in the Southeast.
+We did collect Pheidole tetra, a new state record for GA, at the Fall LInes Sandhills.
+Although this species had not been reported from the state, it is not particularly rare in general.
+We did not collect it at the other sandhill sites.
 The Fall Line Sandhills N. A. had 15 species in common with the Ohoopee sites that were not collected at Big Hammock including D. bureni, D. smithi, B. depilis, B. patagonicus, F. dolosa, F. pallidefulva, P. pennsylvanica, Py. rostrata, S. louisianae, P. badius, A. carolinensis, A. fulva, P. dentigula, C. pinicola, and T. curvispinosus.
 All three sites (Fall Line Sandhills, Ohoopee, and Big Hammock) shared the following 12 species: F. pruinosus, H. opacior, S. ornata, C. rimosus, T. septentrionalis, S. carolinensis, S. invicta, S. pergandei, A. floridana, P. adrianoi, P. dentata, and M. americana.
 No species were shared with Big Hammock that were not also found at Ohoopee.
 The 33 species collected at the Fall Line Sandhills N. A. on only three occasions by general collecting compared favorably to the results of a four year study done of the ants of the Fall Line Sandhills at Fort Benning, Georgia by Graham et al. (2004a), which documented 48 species.
 However, their study was more comprehensive in scope and included a variety of habitats, some of which were much less disturbed.
 Overall, their findings were remarkably similar to ours with the same species being abundant in the sandhills habitats, especially D. smith in disturbed areas.
 To compare the species of ants from Fall Line Sandhills to other localities with similar habitats, click on the links below under the heading "links to ants of other sandhill or sand dune habitats".

 Brachymyrmex depilis Emery (site 6)